All Firms

 Tell us about your permissions.
 Some questions will only apply if you have not undertaken or do not intend to undertake any relevant credit-related regulated activity.

 101A Our systems show that you have the credit broking permission.
-Which of the following activities have A – Introducing an individual to a prospective lender with a view to them entering into a credit agreement
+Which of the following activities have been undertaken using that permission?
+A – Introducing an individual to a prospective lender with a view to them entering into a credit agreement

 B – Introducing an individual to another person, with a view to that person entering into a consumer hire agreement as owner